-Abstract In this chapter, we present a weakly-supervised approach that discovers the spatial extent of relative attributes, given only pairs of ordered images.
+We present a weakly-supervised approach that discovers the spatial extent of relative attributes, given only pairs of ordered images.
 In contrast to traditional approaches that use global appearance features or rely on keypoint detectors, our goal is to automatically discover the image regions that are relevant to the attribute, even when the attribute's appearance changes drastically across its attribute spectrum.
 To accomplish this, we first develop a novel formulation that combines a detector with local smoothness to discover a set of coherent visual chains across the image collection.
 We then introduce an efficient way to generate additional chains anchored on the initial discovered ones.
-Finally, we automatically identify the visual chains that are most relevant to the attribute (those whose appearance has high high correlation with attribute strength), and create an ensemble image representation to model the attribute.
+Finally, we automatically identify the most relevant visual chains, and create an ensemble image representation to model the attribute.
 Through extensive experiments, we demonstrate our method's promise relative to several baselines in modeling relative attributes.

-1 Introduction
+1. Introduction

-Visual attributes are human-nameable object properties that serve as an intermediate representation between low-level image features and high-level objects or scenes [24, 10, 21, 9, 31, 33, 34, 17].
-They yield various useful applications including describing an unfamiliar object, retrieving images based on mid-level properties, "zero-shot" learning [30, 24, 31], and human-computer interaction [4, 5].
-Researchers have developed systems that model binary attributes [24, 10, 21]-a
+Visual attributes are human-nameable object properties that serve as an intermediate representation between low-level image features and high-level objects or scenes [23, 10, 21, 9, 30, 32, 33, 17].
+They yield various useful applications including describing an unfamiliar object, retrieving images based on mid-level properties, "zero-shot" learning [29, 23, 30], and human-computer interaction [4, 5].
+Researchers have developed systems that model binary attributes [23, 10, 21]-a property's presence/absence (e.g., "is furry/not furry")-and relative attributes [30, 35, 34]-a property's relative strength (e.g., "furrier than").